OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_sim_ofs/ug_sim_ofs.md

 **Figure 2 DUT Base Shell Diagram**

-Figure 2 shows the high level architecture of an Intel Agilex 7 Base Shell.
+Figure 2 shows the high level architecture of an Agilex™ 7 Base Shell.
 It has a Gen4x16, 100G Ethernet Datapath in a 2x4x25G configuration.
-The Intel Agilex 7 Base Shell is a shell that will enable a user to build other shell variants for a custom configuration.
+The Agilex™ 7 Base Shell is a shell that will enable a user to build other shell variants for a custom configuration.
 For the f2000x board there is one shell variant

 base_x16<br>

 ### **4.3 Full Chip Level Verification Archiecture for FIM**

-Figure 3 shows a graphical representation a full chip testbench that includes major RTL blocks depicted in a OFS Intel Agilex 7 based UVM environment
+Figure 3 shows a graphical representation a full chip testbench that includes major RTL blocks depicted in a OFS Agilex™ 7 based UVM environment

 ![](images/ofs-uvm_testbench_architecture.png)